Xin-Bu/opensource-ai-sentiment-2026/README.md

 open-source AI/ML repositories to trace sentiment trends toward seven open-weight model families：Llama, Qwen, Gemma, DeepSeek, Phi, Kimi, and GLM， from 2023 to 2026.

+This project was developed for an individual paper proposal for the 2027 American Association for Applied Linguistics (AAAL) Conference.
 ## Data Collection
 Issues were collected via the GitHub REST Search API from:
 - pytorch/pytorch